Online GIS is accessed via web browser. This means it can be accessed on any device that's connected to the internet.

 III.
 How Online GIS Can Benefit Your Entire Organization

-The primary difference between online and desktop GIS software is in how users access the platform and how data is stored.
+The primary differences between online and desktop GIS software are in how users access the platform and how data is stored.

 Online GIS is accessed via web browser and all data is stored on the cloud.

-This type of platform is cloud-hosted, which means that both the program itself and any associated GIS data is managed offsite on the vendors servers.
+These types of platform are often (but not always) cloud-hosted.
+This means that both the program itself and any associated GIS data is managed offsite on the vendor's servers.